wilhelmer/mkdocs-add-teaser/README.md

 # mkdocs-add-teaser

 A MkDocs plugin to add a CSS class to the first paragraph after the first heading 1 in all pages of your project.

+This is useful if the first paragraph of your pages always contains a teaser text that should stand out from the rest of the text, e.g., printed in bold.

 The name of the CSS class can be customized.

 ## Configuration